“I very much enjoyed your latest newsletter. So entertaining!” – Sophie Playle, Liminal Pages

 The big news this month (for me at least!) is that my new web-site is up and running.
 I’m really pleased with the way it looks and works.
 I hope that you like it too and that you’re enjoying your visit.
 There are probably still a number of things that I need to tweak and update and I’ll be getting to those when I can.
 In the meantime I’ve got lots of stuff to do on building my social media platforms as well as getting on with my writing and re-drafting tasks.
 It seems to be all go at the moment but hopefully it will settle into a comfortable routine soon.
 I’ll be adding more news as and when it happens so please check back (or save yourself the job by subscribing to my newsletter).

 My new novel, Given Time, is well on its way to publication.
 The first draft is completed and I’m currently going through the process of tidying it up (second draft) before submitting it for copy-editing.
-Hopefully that will be completed by about the end of April so that publication will be in May or June.

 The book is a science fiction thriller.
 There’s more info about it here.